 Weavabel is a packaging manufacturer based in the UK.
 This company has a range sustainable packaging solutions and sustainability certifications; OEKO-TEX Standard 100, Forest Stewardship Council, Global Organic Textile Standard and Global Recycled Standard.
-They have sustainable packaging options for fashion brands.
 Weavabel is a well-known brand in the fashion industry with a wide-ranging portfolio of clients.

-Weavable has a range of sustainable alternative to traditional plastic poly bags.
+Weavable has a range of sustainable alternatives to traditional plastic poly bags.
 The alternative materials provided for their poly bags are:

 - Green PE (Sugar Cane)